NCAR/groovy-ncar-extensions/README.md

 # groovy-ncareol-extensions

-Some Groovy extensions to standard classes.
+Groovy extensions to standard Java and/or Groovy classes, as used by developers in UCAR-NCAR/EOL.
+Includes:

-* some String utilities
+ * String extensions / convenience methods

+## Deployment

+To deploy the project, check that your umask is sufficiently social (e.g. `2`) and set the build properties described in `gradle.properties.example`.

+Use gradle task `uploadArchives` (not `install`).

+## License

 See LICENSE.txt